 Defenders of the police have insisted on judging the police individually, vouching for the “good” officers.
 However, such an approach belittles the service, because it is an institution of professionals.
 If incidences of police brutality happened in separate, isolated environments then one can assume such occurrences need personal or surgical solutions.
-However, these injustices have been the reality for communities of color for far too long.
+However, these injustices have persisted for far too long, especially in communities of color.
 The BLM movement is not a critique on the “good” police officers, but a condemnation of the “bad”, the “insidious”, the “vile” members of law enforcement.
 The rampant cases of racist policing indicate a systemic problem, a problem with the organization—even with the presence of blameless leaders.
-If the leadership has an organizational issue, then highlighting those few service members who have not committed any crimes is useless, because doing so will not ensure the prevention of future atrocities at the hands of the police.
+If the leadership has a structural issue, then highlighting those few service members who have not committed any crimes is useless, because doing so will not ensure the prevention of future atrocities at the hands of the police.

 BREACH OF SOCIAL CONTRACT